pbl64k/coursera-proglang-practice/section-7/section-7-problems.md

 ### Forgive Repeated Guesses

-Player may try to guess the same letter absent from the secret phrase multiple times.
-The current implementation will consider all such guesses to be incorrect, and reduce the number of remaining attempts accordingly.
+Player may try to guess the same letter (whether present or absent from the secret phrase) multiple times.
+The current implementation will reduce the number of remaining attempts for all incorrect attempts, even repeated ones, and will not not mind the repeated correct guesses.
 Change the game so that repeated guesses are rejected as invalid instead.

 **EXAMPLE:** After implementing all the changes described above, a sample game session could look as follows: